The island of Nusa Ceningan, just off Bali’s east coast, was surprisingly peaceful and incredibly picturesque. A great start to our week in Bali.

 - You might be able to score free cliff jumps from Mahana Point if you’re staying at Secret Point Huts.

 - Scooters are the best way to explore Lembongan and Ceningan.
 We didn’t see any taxis, and four-wheelers can’t cross Yellow Bridge anyway.
 Check with your hotel about rates for scooters.
-We paid IDR 50,000 (Rs.
+We paid IDR 50,000 (INR.
 250 or USD 3.5 per day)

 - The Two Raksa Café is a good orientation point on the west side of Ceningan: if you’re coming from Yellow Bridge, turn right at Two Raksa to head towards Secret Point; go straight for Secret Beach and the Old Tree; and turn left to head onto the hill (but this road’s pretty bad).